Playbook Catalog

 Live across every vertical.

 These ship in every Ward deployment.
-Trigger conditions, procedures, write-backs, outcome metrics, and a real example.
-The page is a product spec, not a marketing page.
+Each one lists its trigger, procedure, write-back, outcome metric, and a real example.
+This is a product spec.
 Screenshot anything.

 Play · Grocery · C-Store · Pharmacy · Home Improvement